wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-cloud-security-capabilities-of-microsoft-365/includes/5-summary-resources.md

 - Explore the Cloud App Security Framework.
 - Discover the capabilities of Microsoft Cloud Application Security (MCAS).
-- Explore how Microsoft Cloud App Security integrates with Microsoft Security and Threat protection capabilities.
+- Explore how Microsoft Cloud App Security integrates with Microsoft security and threat protection capabilities.

 ## Learn more

+> [!NOTE]
+> Microsoft Defender for Endpoint is the new name for Microsoft Defender Advanced Threat Protection.
+> [Learn more](https://www.microsoft.com/security/blog/?p=91813).
+We’ll be updating our products and docs soon, so keep an eye out.

 - [Microsoft Cloud App Security documentation](https://docs.microsoft.com/cloud-app-security/)
 - [Interactive guide – Discover, protect, and control your apps with Microsoft Cloud App Security](https://mslearn.cloudguides.com/guides/Discover,%20protect,%20and%20control%20your%20apps%20with%20Microsoft%20Cloud%20App%20Security)